Fisher Auto Parts

 A Closer Look

-During a difficult economic time when other investments may have high risk and limited potential, this project provides a return on captial exceeding 35%.
+During a difficult economic time when other investments may have high risk and limited potential, this project provides a return on capital exceeding 35%.
 In just nine months, ColonialWebb has saved Fisher $38,892 (at .082kWh) while conserving 477,844 kWh.
-The green house emissions avoided by this project are equivalent to the carbon squestered annually by 73.2 acres of pine forests.
+The greenhouse emissions avoided by this project are equivalent to the carbon sequestered annually by 73.2 acres of pine forests.
 The project is currently on track to have a payback of 2 years.